Rams’ Allen 1st NFL player to reveal positive COVID-19 test

 Allen became the team’s starting center last season.
 He played in nine games before missing the rest of the year with a knee injury.

-He is expected to resume his job as Los Angeles’ starting center in the upcoming season.
-He was a fourth-round pick out of Michigan State in 2018, playing largely on special teams as a rookie.
+Allen is expected to start at center again this season.
+He was a fourth-round draft pick out of Michigan State in 2018, playing largely on special teams as a rookie.

 The 24-year-old Allen was training and rehabilitating at the Rams’ training complex when he began to feel symptoms last month.
-Allen told Fox Sports that he lost his sense of smell and taste, and they haven’t returned even after his other symptoms abated.
+He told Fox Sports that he lost his sense of smell and taste, and they haven’t returned even after his other symptoms abated.

 New Orleans Saints coach Sean Payton revealed last month that he tested positive for the virus.
 The Los Angeles Chargers last week revealed a positive test and symptoms for unidentified members of their organization, but the Rams hadn’t acknowledged Allen’s positive test.